-VARIATION UNDER CLAUSE 4.6 OF THE HORNSBY LOCAL ENVIRONMENTAL PLAN 2013 TO DEVELOPMENT STANDARD FOR MAXIMUM HEIGHT OF BUILDINGS (CLAUSE 4.3)
+VARIATION UNDER CLAUSE 4.6 OF THE HORNSBY LOCAL ENVIRONMENTAL PLAN 2013 TO DEVELOPMENT STANDARD FOR MAXIMUM HEIGHT OF BUILDINGS (CLAUSE 4.3).

-Peter Fryar of Key Urban Planning has prepared this clause 4.6 request (the "request") to assist in gaining development consent for 'Alterations and Additions to an Existing Dwelling House'.
-The development proposal includes the demolition of part of the existing dwelling house.
+Peter Fryar of Key Urban Planning has prepared this clause 4.6 request (the "request") to assist in gaining development consent for 'Construction of an additional eight (8) Industrial Units within approved Strata Lots under DA/829/2018 and associated car parking as part of an existing industrial complex.'